Peerages in the United Kingdom: Legislative function

-As the upper chamber, in contrast to the House of Commons, where proceedings are controlled by the speaker, proceedings in the Lords are controlled by peers themselves, under the rules set out in the Standing Orders.
+In the upper chamber, in contrast to the House of Commons, where proceedings are controlled by the speaker, proceedings of the Lords are controlled by peers themselves, under the rules set out in the Standing Orders.
 The Leader of the House of Lords has the responsibility of reminding the House of these rules and facilitating the Lords' self-regulation, though any member may draw attention to breaches of order or failure to observe customs.
 The Leader is often called upon to advise on procedures and points of order.
 However, neither the Lord Speaker nor the Leader of the House has the power to rule on points of order or to intervene during an inappropriate speech.

-Parties within the House of Lords have whips, however Cross Bench peers elect from among themselves a Cross-bench Convenor for administrative purposes, and to keep them up to date with the business of the House.
+Parties within the House of Lords have whips, however cross-bench peers elect from among themselves a Cross-bench Convenor for administrative purposes, and to keep them up to date with the business of the House.